oziuzoma/oziuzoma-syself-devops/README.md

     4. Initialize the control plane using kubeadm init and passing the neccessary arguments

-    5. Deploy a pod network (CNI plugin) like calico and weave-net especially if you plan to use network policies later for security
+    5. Deploy a pod network (CNI plugin) like calico for network policies

     6. Join the worker nodes using kudeadm join and token from the output from step 4.

-    7. Now you have a cluster of 3 worker and 2 masters with kubernetes installed

  ### Control Plane Components